nostorg/clients/index.md

 - 🟡 : partially supported or nonstandard implementation
 - ❌ : mostly not supported
 - ⚡ : paid feature
-- `?` : checked but unclear
+- `?` : reviewed but unclear
-- <code>&nbsp;</code> : not yet checked
+- <code>&nbsp;</code> : not yet reviewed

-### Notes
+### Criteria for ✅

-- 🟡 feature may be fully supported on some platforms but not on others (e.g. zaps on iOS)
+- macOS: Has a fully native desktop macOS app, not just a mobile app built for Apple Silicon.
-- 🟡 macOS support for iOS apps that can run on Apple Silicon
+- Zaps: Can view who zapped what amounts; can process zaps via QR code or external application.
-- 🟡 mute support (NIP-51) for clients that use kind 30000 parameterized lists instead of the kind 10000 list
+- Reactions: Can view who reacted with which reactions; can react with any custom emoji.
-- 🟡 reactions support for clients that only allow one kind of character/emoji
+- Mute list: Client uses kind 30000 parameterized lists, not a kind 10000 list.

 ### Similar projects